sympoll/.github/profile/README.md

 ### Console pod for debugging the Kubernetes Cluster's Network
 For networking debugging inside the Kubernetes Cluster, you can connect to the console pod.
-This pod can send requests to other pods in the cluster, check other pods' logs, etc.
+This pod can send requests to other pods in the cluster, use commands inside the network, etc.
 1. To pull and run the console pod:
 ```bash
 kubectl run --image quay.io/brochwer/console console